Twitter User Lookup API

 How should I evaluate a user lookup API?

-The most useful test is whether it shortens the path from “we found an account” to “we know what to do with it next.”
+A strong test is whether it shortens the path from “we found an account” to “we know what to do with it next.”
 If that path becomes clearer and easier to automate, the lookup layer is doing its job.

 Turn usernames into usable account context